TobiasVanDyk/RaspberryPi-GPIO-Displays/README.md

 # RaspberryPi-GPIO-Displays

 **Update 11 Aug 2020:** `There are new device tree dtoverlay FBCP driver files for the both the Waveshare Type C (125MHz SPI) LCD, and the Waveshare Type B revision 2 LCD`.
 For the first go to [**swkim01 github page**](https://github.com/swkim01/waveshare-dtoverlays), and for the second it is is the folder waveshare35bv2 here.
-Both `function well with the new kernel 5.4 - but only up to the Raspberry3B+ model`. **Compilation details using the latest version of dtc, to build new working drivers for kernel 5.4, are given further down this page.**
+Both `function well with the new kernel 5.4 - but only up to the RaspberryPi 3B+ model`. **Compilation details using the latest version of dtc, to build new working drivers for kernel 5.4, are given further down this page.**

 ### Kernel 4.19